 Add the flour and stir to combine.

-Cook, stirring regularly, until the mixture is a light golden brown, about 10 minutes.
+Cook, stirring regularly, until the mixture is a light golden brown, 5-7 minutes.
+This is will both eliminate the raw flavor of the flavor and greatly enhance the overall flavor of the gravy.

 - For the Gravy:

-- 3 tablespoons bacon grease or butter (bacon grease strongly recommended as it will produce the most, and best, flavor)
+- 3 tablespoons bacon grease or butter , (bacon grease strongly recommended as it will produce the BEST flavor)

 - For the Buttermilk Biscuits: